amperity/gocd-vault-secrets/README.md

 1. First, ensure the plugin loaded successfully by checking http://localhost:8153/go/admin/plugins.

 2. Then, add a new secret config at http://localhost:8153/go/admin/secret_configs.
+    - You will probably be running GoCD locally in a docker container and a Vault docker container.
+If this is the case, make sure that you set the
+    Vault URL configuration option in GoCD to `http://host.docker.internal:<PORT>` where `<PORT>` is the port exposing your running Vault dev server.
+    You can find it at the top of your `vault -dev` server logs.
 	- You will probably be using the *token* authentication method for local dev.
 	If this is the case, copy the root `Vault Token` from your running Vault dev server.
 You can find it at the top of your dev server logs or by copying the id found from running `vault token lookup`.
 	**Note**: Using *token* as your authentication method should not be done in production.
 While the GoCD plugin does store a hashed version of this token, it is still not recommended for secure systems.